thchr/KdotP.jl/README.md

 ## Examples

 The main functionality of KdotP.jl is exposed in the function `kdotp(::LGIrrep)`.
-To illustrate this, we calculate the allowed terms in the linear-order **k** ⋅ **p** expansion of a few different examples, using [Crystalline.jl](https://github.com/thchr/Crystalline.jl) to access the small irreps of little groups (of type `LGIrrep`).
+To illustrate this, we calculate the allowed terms in the leading-order **k** ⋅ **p** expansion of a few different examples, using [Crystalline.jl](https://github.com/thchr/Crystalline.jl) to access the small irreps of little groups (of type `LGIrrep`).

 As a first example, we may consider the W₁ irrep in space group 24.
 The associated **k** ⋅ **p** model is a general (charge-1) Weyl Hamiltonian:
 ```jl